Brian D. Sites, Associate Professor of Law

 Assistant Professor Brian Sites joined the faculty of the Barry University School of Law in Fall 2013.
 His primary research areas are legal research and writing, copyright, and law and technology.
-His published works and presentations address fair use, digital media, the intersection of evolving technology and the law, criminal law topics, and religious freedom.
+His published works and presentations address fair use, digital media, the intersection of evolving technology and the law, criminal law topics, religious freedom, and experiential learning.

 Prior to joining the faculty at Barry Law, Professor Sites served as a staff attorney for the United States Court of Appeals for the Sixth Circuit.
 While there, he worked primarily on cases that addressed civil rights, habeas corpus matters, criminal sentencing, immigration, and prisoner and pro se appeals.